 Alun Williams

 Since 2009, he has been Professor of Veterinary Diagnostic Pathology where he is responsible for provision of pathology diagnostic services and pathology support to research projects; provision of teaching in veterinary pathology.
-He is the Director (elect) of Teaching, the Chair of Department’s Ethics and Welfare Committee and the Co-ordinator of the Senior Clinical Training Scholarship programme.
-From 1997 onwards, he has supervised of five PhD students, two Masters students (research Masters), and co-supervised 6 successful pathology Training Scholars (Board qualifications).
+He has been the Director of Teaching / Associate Dean for Education at the Vet School from 2012-2023.
+Alun is currently developing the profile of veterinary education research.

 He holds the following positions: